United Way of Genesee County 211 To the Rescue

 When local leaders declared a public health emergency in Flint last fall and advised residents to stop drinking their lead-tainted municipal water, the questions immediately starting flowing from panicked residents:

-How do get bottled water?
+How do I get bottled water?

 Which water filters safely eliminate lead?